Rare, antiquarian, used & out-of-print books on Japan, for sale at Horizon Books.

 The author's describes in some detail, his experiences in India, Burma, Ceylon, China, Japan with a brief mention of Hawaii.
 The frontis appears to by a photogravure.
 Despite the title the descriptions are quite good

 WELLS, Carveth; North of Singapore.
-New York, National Travel Club, [1940], First Edition, 8vo; 271 pp, numerous illus from photos, map endpapers, orig cloth, dj (wear and bit chipped at spine ends), light foxing on few leaves, else very good.
+New York, National Travel Club, [1940], First Edition, 8vo; 271 pp, numerous illustrations from photos, map endpapers, original cloth, dj (wear and bit chipped at spine ends), light foxing on few leaves, else very good.

 Travels from Japan, Korea and Manchuria to Singapore and Malaysia by way of the Philippine Islands.
 Appendices on geography of Malaya, trade, principal fruits.